FatemehInanloo/Power-BI-Project/1. Bank Analysis/ReadME.md

 # Transaction Banking Analytics – Financial Performance & Customer Behavior Analysis

 This project is a Power BI financial analytics solution built to analyze transaction volumes, revenue, fees, customer behavior, and product performance in a retail banking environment.
-The report is designed for executive-level monitoring as well as detailed exploratory analysis using advanced visuals, time intelligence, and semantic modeling techniques.
+The report is designed for executive-level monitoring as well as detailed exploratory analysis using advanced visuals, time intelligence, and **Calculation Groups** techniques.

 ## Project Objectives